Tenlekshe/Tenlekshe/README.md

 -👋 Hi, I’m Tenzin Lekshey a beginner web developer.

--👀 I’m interested in AI/ML and Web3.
+-👀 I’m interested in web development

--🌱 I’m currently a Freshman at NSUT - CSDA.
+-🌱 I’m currently a Freshman at NSUT

 When it comes to server-side development, I'm still learning.
 I like to create visually appealing websites and applications where users can easily find information.
 I am still exploring a variety of programming languages and trying to improve my communication skills.